joelsalzman/Voting-Power/README.md

 Since each seat in Congress has the same power (geographically speaking), House and Senate utility values didn't have to change.

 ## Results
 The best place in the country to vote in the past twenty years was Nevada.
 Changing districts around Las Vegas kept margins consistently close.
+New Hampshire and Florida (particularly southern Florida, around Miami) are very good too.
+With a higher importance weighting for presidential elections, Florida becomes by far the best place to vote.
+When accounting for Congress as well, it ranks high, but is not the runaway leader.

 An interactive map of all the data will be available at the end of January.